Jeremy Davis

 Note: I found I had to type a space after pasting into that dialog in VS2019, because otherwise it doesn't seem to recognise that you typed the text, and defaults to closing the dialog when I hit enter.
 I guess they didn't expect you to just paste into that field...

-Two: What if we didn't need to know the IP address?
+Two: What if we didn't need to know the IP address? url copied!

-The reason the business with docker inspect is necessary is that Docker will assign a different IP address each time you bring up your containers.
+The reason the business with `docker inspect` is necessary is that Docker will assign a different IP address each time you bring up your containers.
 You can tell it to use a fixed IP Address in your compose file – but googling tells me that's not a great idea.
 So how can we get around the need to know the specific address Docker used?

 Well, when you browse to your Sitecore website you're able to use localhost.
 That's because the default compose file maps the IIS port inside your container to a specific port on your default network outside the container: